muratk5n/thirdwave/en/index.md

-On migration most in the US right-wing are two-faced; they say they are against it, but actually want the cheap labor it provides for the bosses who pay for them, so they secretly want to allow it.
+On migration most in the US right-wing are two-faced; they say they are against it, but actually want the cheap labor it provides for the bosses who pay for them, so they secretly aim to allow it.

 ---